Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :type blockHash: |grpc-block-hash|_
    :param contractAddress: The smart contract instance.
    :type contractAddress: |grpc-contract-address|_
-   :returns: Information about the smart contract instance.
+   :returns: Information about the smart contract instance, or ``null`` if
+             either the block hash or contract address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?InstanceInfo`` (see JSON schema below)

    .. collapse:: View JSON schema